 Individual emergency works items are generally of a singular treatment, 'reactive maintenance' type, small in scale, short in works duration and low in cost.
 Do not generally require specialist treatments or materials, detailed design or survey, with exception of some geotech stabilisation works.
-Works are usually completed by inhouse crews (only overtime costs considered eligible) or existing panel arrangements.
+Works are usually completed by inhouse crews or existing panel arrangements.